 - Have stock/yakhni/broth ready to go.
 I have a great recipe for yakhni you can check out!

-Prepare the boiled chicken by deboning it and chopping it up.
+Prepare the boiled chicken.
+Debone and chop up some boiled chicken.
 I usually freeze some from when I make yakhni.

 Some helpful tips